-Income from equity investments includes foreign exchange gains on the Company's inter-affiliate loan with Sur de Texas.
+Income/(loss) from equity investments includes foreign exchange gains on the Company's inter-affiliate loan with Sur de Texas.
+The offsetting foreign exchange losses on the inter-affiliate loan are included in Interest income and other.
 The peso-denominated loan to the Sur de Texas joint venture represents the Company's proportionate share of debt financing for this joint venture.